 The program aired on NBC in 1995 but was canceled in 1996 due to low ratings.
 The CBS network picked up the series in 1997, and the show continued to air for another nine successful seasons.
 The show aired for ten seasons and continues to run in syndication.

 Knight Rider is an American television series from 1982 to 1986.
 Knight Rider was broadcast on the NBC television network.

 Michael Knight, played by David Hasselhoff, drove a talking car named Kit (a tricked-out, futuristic black Firebird that was quite popular at the time) powered by artificial intelligence.

 The show was conceived and produced by Glen A. Larson and was an instant sensation.

 Telly Savalas used a lollipop to help cut back on smoking.
 His character Kojak once admitted that he smoked too much and sucked on lollipops daily except on Sundays.
 The show was revived in 2005 with Ving Rhames in the starring role.
-A reasonable effort, but it falls way short of the original classic.
+It’s a reasonable effort, but it falls short of the original classic.

 Law & Order